-b) recommend that ACSA members provide in their sales contract for the appointment of professional independent third parties as Controllers for cotton weighing, sampling and classing on sales to China; and, c) monitor changing procedures embraced by GACC concerning the utility of "stated container tare weighing" due to its potential to cause discrepancy and non-compliance to ICA Rule 216.3;
+8. With respect to Green Card Sales, monitor changing procedures embraced by the General Administration of Customs China (GACC) concerning the utility of "stated container tare weighing" due to its potential to cause discrepancy and non-compliance to ICA Rule 216.3;

-8. Recommend the continued monitoring of trade sanctions administered by the U.S. Department of Commerce, U.S. Customs and Border Protection or other relevant agencies, advising members of sanctioned parties and pertinent procedures for commercial activities;
+9. Recommend the continued monitoring of trade sanctions administered by the U.S. Department of Commerce, U.S. Customs and Border Protection (CBP) or other relevant agencies, advising members of sanctioned parties and pertinent procedures for commercial activities;